JasonGROSSO/Moonshot-project/documents/report/written-report.md

 My project, this project is a Visual Studio Code Extension (VS Code extension), Its name is Code Diver and it's objective is to help developers work more efficiently.
 The main functionality of Code Diver, is to follow the evolution of an component of a software throughout it's execution path.

 One of the major roadblock when joining a team to work on a piece of software, is understanding said the architecture, the inner working of said softaware.
 This problem of integrating new software developers into software developement team is a massive and well known problem of the industry, as such a multitude of software exist to fight this problem, and they are very varied too:

-- Documentation tools such as Doxygen, Sphinx or Read The Docs;
+- Documentation tools such as Doxygen, Sphinx or Read The Docs,
-- Impact Analysis tools such as ESLint, ArchUnit or Lizard;
+- Impact Analysis tools such as ESLint, ArchUnit or Lizard,
 - AI Assistants such as SonarQube, CapeGemini, Cobol Colleague or WatsonX pour Z.

 Code Diver is my humble contribution to these tools, it can be classified as a small scale Impact Analysis tool.